Locally Adaptive Federated Learning: Locally Adaptive Federated Optimization

-\section{Proposed method}
+\subsection{Proposed Method}

+Motivated by the previous example on the benefit of local adaptivity, we now turn to design such a locally adaptive federated optimization algorithm with provable convergence guarantees.
+As stated before, we need an adaptive stepsize that is optimal for each client function, and we choose the SPS stepsize for this purpose.
+In the following, we describe our proposed method FedSPS.

-\textbf{FedSPS.} We begin by proposing a fully locally (i.e., client-side) adaptive federated optimization algorithm FedSPS (Algorithm \ref{algo_fedavg}) with asynchronous stepsizes, i.e., the stepsizes are different across the clients, and also across the local steps for a particular client.
+\textbf{FedSPS.} We propose a fully locally (i.e., client-side) adaptive federated optimization algorithm FedSPS (Algorithm \ref{algo_fedavg}) with asynchronous stepsizes, i.e., the stepsizes are different across the clients, and also across the local steps for a particular client.
 The FedSPS stepsize for a client $i$ and local iteration $t$ will be given by

 where $c$, $\gamma_b > 0$ are constants as explained before, $\xi_t^i$ is the sample at time $t$ on worker $i$, $F_i(\xx_t^i, \xi_t^i)$ is the stochastic loss, $\gg_t^i := \nabla F_i(\xx_t^i, \xi^{i}_t)$ is the stochastic gradient, and $\ell_i^\star \leq F_i^\star = \inf_{\xi^i \in \cD_i, \xx \in \R^d} F_i(\xx,\xi^i)$ is a lower bound on the minima of all functions on worker $i$.
 Since the loss functions are non-negative for most practical machine learning tasks, we can use $\ell_i^\star = 0$ as discussed before, for running our algorithms.
-We analyse FedSPS in the strongly convex and convex settings and prove convergence guarantees without any dependence on problem-dependent hyperparameters (Theorem \ref{thm:fedsps_local_convex}).
-We also empirically verify that $\gamma_b$ and $c$ are indeed \emph{free hyperparameters} that do not need tuning, through relevant sensitivity analysis in Section \ref{experiments}.
-Note that the notations used throughout can be trivially extended to the mini-batch setting as described in Appendix \ref{appendix_minibatchsetting}.
-In the following, we provide an example which shows the convergence benefits of locally adaptive federated optimization.
+We analyse FedSPS in the strongly convex and convex settings and prove convergence guarantees (Theorem \ref{thm:fedsps_local_convex}).
+We would like to stress that $\gamma_b$ and $c$ are free hyperparameters (in the sense that they do not depend theoretically on any problem-dependent parameters) and we demonstrate that they require minimal tuning through relevant sensitivity analysis in Section \ref{experiments}.
+This is an advantage over the learning rate parameter of FedAvg and FedAMS which theoretically depend on $L$, and require extensive grid search in practice (Section \ref{section_fedams_hyparams}).
+The notations used throughout can be extended to the mini-batch setting as described in Appendix \ref{appendix_minibatchsetting}.